jubentley/Sleep_Native/README.md

 # Sleep

 ## Use-Case
-I remember a long time ago I had a Sony VAIO Laptop and it had a dedicated hardware button called "DISPLAY OFF" that would, turn the display off (likely in the same way as this Application) and I wanted to replicate that functionality, especially as I have a tendancy to use the laptop during youtube ads 😆.
+I remember a long time ago I had a Sony VAIO Laptop and it had a dedicated hardware button called "DISPLAY OFF" that would, turn the display off (likely in the same way as this Application) and I wanted to replicate that functionality.

+I personally use this program as I tend to watch movies on the television while using the laptop and desired a quick and simple way to turn the monitor off when needed.

 ## Operation